ethanzh/ethanzh.github.io/blog/swe-blog-post-6.md

 # What did you do this past week?
 In this past week we finally got a project idea approved for our SWE project!
 We were able to start working on the implementation of phase one.
 I had the most fun working on the devops/infra side of things where I was able to employ a lot of the skills I've learnt from working at a small startup.
 # What's in your way?
 Not much is in my way right now I would say.
 Probably just an overall lack of time to get everything done that I'd like to, but that's life.
+I am also frankly disappointed that several of my classes are remaining online through the end of the semester because I find it far harder to effectively learn.
 # What will you do next week?
 I think deciding on a solid database schema will likely be our biggest challenge in the coming week.
 This is certainly worth careful deliberation I believe as it is a schema we will be working with for the rest of the semster and I'd rather avoid having to write careful database migrations.
 # If you read it, what did you think of the Paper #6: Single Responsibility Principle?